Episode Sixteen: The Emperor. Part One.

-He curled himself into a ball in one of the roomś corners, his hands clasped over his ears, nails digging into the flesh of his bare scalp.
-He didn´t know if it was his imagination or the past rising from its grave to haunt him but he could dimly hear the screams and shouts of the sans-culottes, the slish-thunk of the national razor, the shouts of the Convention.
-He desperately wanted to sleep, leave this nightmare, but he couldn’t.
+Maxime curled into a ball into one of the corners of the room, his hands clasped over his ears, nails digging into the flesh of his bare scalp.
+He couldn’t tell if it was his imagination or the past rising from its grave to haunt him but he could dimly hear the screams and shouts of the sans-culottes, the slish-thunk of the national razor, the shouts of the Convention.
+He desperately wanted to sleep and leave this nightmare but it refused to come to him.

-Maximilien could not imagine being anymore miserable than he was, thinking longingly of Rain’s house.
-Even the company of Richard would have been a blessing.
+Maximilien couldn’t imagine being anymore miserable than he was and thought longingly of Rain’s house.
+Even Richard’s company would be welcome at this point.

-There was increasingly familiar sound of displaced air.
-Maxime turned over to and looked at the center of the room.
+Cutting through the mist of blood-red noise, there was the increasingly familiar sound of displaced air.
+Maxime turned over and looked at the center of the room.